-We were all surprised when we arrived at work on Wednesday and learned that the Museum Curator Stan Amerski had aquired a Russian ZPU-4 anti aircraft gun.
-We went over to take a look and like kids with a new toy we just had to play with it a while.
+We were all surprised when we arrived at work on Wednesday and learned that the Museum Curator Stan Amerski had acquired a Russian ZPU-4 anti-aircraft gun.
+We went over to take a look and like kids with a new toy, we just had to play with it for a while.
 It looked to be in pretty good shape.
 A lot of rust and a few missing parts but a fairly simple restoration project.
 When play was over we towed it over to the shop and began disassembly in preparation for restoration.

-The ZPU-4 is an anti-aircraft gun comprised of four Soviet built KPV 14.5mm heavy machine guns mounted on a four wheeled towed cairrage.
+The ZPU-4 is an anti-aircraft gun comprised of four Soviet-built KPV 14.5mm heavy machine guns mounted on a four-wheeled towed carriage.
 Introduced in 1949 it was used in Korea and was later considered the most dangerous opposition to U.S. helicopters in Vietnam.
 The ZPU-4 was also used by the Iraqis in 1991 during Operation Desert Storm.
-The Effective range for the ZPU-4 was approximately 5,000 ft. with a rate of fire of 600 rounds per minute.
+The effective range for the ZPU-4 was approximately 5,000 ft. with a rate of fire of 600 rounds per minute.